hpzju/kb.knoconida.com/docs/L2-CS/FullStack/Python/Python.md

     - names find by local -> enclosing -> Global -> Built-in order.
     - not applicable for name's new binding.
   - local scope
+    - varaibles inside a function local scope are not created until function called.
+    - a new scope created every time a function called.
     - `locals()`
     - `UnboundLocalError`
       - within local scope, try to assign value to a name in global namespace
     - global variable reference statement
       - `global variable_list`
   - nonlocal/enclosing scope
+    - it will not look global scope
-    - innner funnction access outer variables
+    - innner funnction access outer local variables scope chain for variable reference
       - `nonlocal variable_list`
       - `global variable_list`
   - global scope